Why is OKTOBERfest in September?

 What should you eat at Oktoberfest?

 Excellent question!
 Here's what to eat at Oktoberfest (or anytime you're in Munich), plus desserts.
-Think roasted chicken, pretzels and Weisswurst (little white sausages) for breakfast.
+Think roasted chicken, pretzels and weisswurst (fat white breakfast sausages).

 How much should you budget per day?